parnic/ScreenLogicConnect/README.md

 ## Example output

-This is an example of what the test app currenty outputs:
+This is an example of what the test app currently outputs:
 ```
 Air temp: 64 degrees F
 Pool temp: 66 degrees F